 At Fisher Real Estate, we always keep our eyes peeled for Nantucket stories related to home design.
-You’d be surprised how many details in your home—from the widow’s walk to the floorboards—are there for a very specific reason.
+You’d be surprised by how many details in your home—from the widow’s walk to the floorboards—are decided for a very specific reason.
 We cherish our history more than your average town and love to share the island’s stories as much as we can.

 If you haven’t already noticed, Nantucketers are pretty particular about their paint colors.
 So much so, that the Nantucket Historic District Commission has a set list of approved exterior paint colors. that require you to go through an application process to change from one color to another.
 The Nantucket Chronicle has a great article on the HDC’s 12 paint colors and even looked through an archive of 18th and 19th century paintings to see which colors were used.

 Based on Sherry’s article and a little research of our own, here are our biggest takeaways about Nantucket’s 12 historic colors.